Black Hairstyles During Slavery

 Best hairstyle References website

 Black Hairstyles During Slavery.
 Web in the age of colonialism, slaves wore cornrows not only as an homage to where they had come from, but also a practical way to wear one’s hair during long labored hours.
-Slaves developed a sophisticated system using various braiding patterns to convey messages.
+Throughout history, black women’s hair has fascinated artists and photographers and has been closely linked to radical political movements such as.

 Cornrows Are Generally Braided Following Neat Linear Rows.